Nazeeefa/nanopore-data-visualisation/README.md

 ## Nanopore Data Visualisation

-A repository containing scripts, tools, and packages used for nanopore data* visualisation (in research preprints and papers).
+A repository containing scripts, tools, and packages used for data visualisation (in research preprints/papers based on nanopore data).

 - **nanoPy** folder contains Python scripts
 - **nanopoRe** folder contains scripts written in R